 It is the role of the school nurse to identify student health needs, decide the appropriate action, determine how the plan will be implemented and evaluate the student's progress.
 The nurse is responsible for the overall management of the health office.
 This includes:

-- being a liaison between home, school, and health care needs as they relate to their health and educational plans (IHP, 504, IEP);and
+- Being a liaison between home, school, and health care needs as they relate to students' health and educational plans (IHP, 504, IEP)

 The school nurse is also available to provide referral information regarding community resources for health concerns.

 Under supervision of the school nurse, the health assistant provides routine first aid and daily administration of medication (when prescribed by a physician).
 It is often the health assistant who acts as a liaison between the health office and the home by contacting parents when a student becomes ill or is injured during the school day.
 The health assistant consults the school nurse when there is an emergency, when there is need for physical assessment of an illness or an injury or for non-routine health concerns that may arise during the school day.

 Click on the links below for information about the following: